CenturyLinkCloud/mdw/docs/_docs/guides/configuration.md

     timer.InitialDelay: 120  # (seconds) default=120
     timer.CheckInterval: 60  # (seconds) default=60
     timer.ThresholdForDelay: 30  # (minutes) default=60

+    # scheduled job for periodic cleanup of old completed mdw data from the DB

+     cleanup:
+       job:
+         enabled: true   # this enables the scheduling of the cleanup job
+         cleanupscheduler: 30 00 * * ? * # the schedule to run . this runs at 12:30 AM
+         ProcessExpirationAgeInDays: 180
+         maxProcesses: 0
+         eventExpirationDays: 180
+         commitInterval: 1000
+         RuntimeCleanupScript: Cleanup-Runtime.sql

     # Custom JWT Providers
     jwt:
       custom:   # Example of a custom JWT provider